-If an insurance company fails to comply with a written request for loss runs under the provisions of CIC Section 11663.5, then contact the CDI for assistance by using the information provided in the “Talk to Us” section located at the end of this brochure.
+If an insurance company fails to comply with a written request for loss runs under the provisions of California Insurance Code Section 11663.5, contact the CDI for assistance by using the information provided in the “Talk to Us” section located at the end of this brochure.

 Q: What is a minimum premium?